duzun/P2PEG/README.md

 ## TODO

-To improve the entropy unpredictability, I intend to create system where multiple machines periodically exchange entropy.
+1. To improve the entropy unpredictability, I intend to create system where multiple machines periodically exchange entropy.
 Each pear gets entropy and gives entropy at the same time with a simple GET request like this one:

     curl https://DUzun.Me/entropy/<hash(random_func().$secret)>

+2. Seed /dev/random to improve system performance

+3. Count the amount of entropy gathered